lusalga/travelSite/README.md

 - contest/vacation-photo route needs backend implementation.

 - /thank-you view needs to be implemented.
-Implemented completed, need to be working with sessions.
+It needs to be working with sessions.

+- /news-thank-you view needs to be working with sessions/cookies.
+Right now, if person sign up for newsletter, page does not change and info stays there.
+We might need to change cache.

 - Database needs to be implemented, might use MongoDB.